 The zonally asymmetric circulation is typically described by the amplitude and phase of zonal waves obtained by Fourier decomposition of geopotential height or sea-level pressure at each latitude (e.g. van Loon and Jenne 1972; K. E. Trenberth 1980; Turner et al. 2017).
 This approach suggests that zonal waves 1 and 3 explain almost 99% of the total variance in the annual mean 500 hPa geopotential height zonal anomalies at 50ºS (van Loon and Jenne 1972).
 K. F. Trenberth and Mo (1985) concluded that wave 3 plays a role in the development of blocking events.
 In addition, previous works have identified wave-like patterns with dominant wavenumbers 3-4 at extratropical and subpolar latitudes with distinctive regional impacts.
 M. N. Raphael (2007) showed that variability in the planetary wave 3 projected onto its climatological location is associated with anomalies in the Antarctic sea-ice concentration.

 Fourier decomposition relies on the assumption that the circulation can be meaningfully described in terms of zonal waves of constant amplitude along a latitude circle.
 However, this is not valid for meridionally propagating waves or zonal waves with localised amplitudes.
 Addressing this limitation, the Fourier technique can be generalized to integrate all planetary wave amplitude regardless of wave number by computing the wave envelope (Irving and Simmonds 2015).
 The wave envelope can represent planetary waves with different amplitude at different longitudes, but lacks information about phase and wave number.
-Using this method, Irving and Simmonds (2015) showed that planetary wave amplitude in general is associated to Antarctic sea-ice concentration and temperature, as well as to precipitation anomalies in regions of significant topography in SH mid-latitudes and Antarctica.
+Using this method, Irving and Simmonds (2015) showed that planetary wave amplitude in general is associated with Antarctic sea-ice concentration and temperature, as well as to precipitation anomalies in regions of significant topography in SH mid-latitudes and Antarctica.

 Another extensively-used approach to characterise the SH tropospheric circulation anomalies, is computing Empirical Orthogonal Functions (EOF, also known as Principal Component Analysis).
 Within the EOF framework, the Southern Annular Mode (SAM) appears as the leading mode of variability of the SH circulation (Fogt and Marshall 2020).
-The SAM represents a relatively zonally symmetric pattern of alternating low pressures in polar latitudes and a ring of high pressures in high latitudes with an embedded wave 3 pattern that is more prominent in the Pacific sector.
+Spatially, the SAM is characterised by a centre of geopotential anomalies over Antarctica surrounded by anomalies of the opposite sign at middle latitudes.
+Embedded in this zonally symmetric structure is a wave 3 pattern that is more prominent in the Pacific sector.
 The 2nd and 3rd EOFs, usually known as Pacific–South American Patterns (PSA) 1 and PSA2 patterns, respectively, describe meridionally propagating wave trains that originate in the eastern equatorial Pacific and Australian-Indian Ocean sector, and travel towards the South Atlantic following a great-circle arch along the Antarctic coast (Mo and Paegle 2001).
 These patterns influence precipitation anomalies in South America (Mo and Paegle 2001).
 Although these patterns are usually derived by applying EOF to temporal anomalies, M. Raphael (2003) also applied EOF methods specifically to zonal anomalies.
 Irving and Simmonds (2016) proposed a novel methodology for objectively identifying the PSA pattern using Fourier decomposition.
 More recently Goyal et al. (2022) created an index of amplitude and phase of zonal wave 3-like variability by combining the two leading EOFs of meridional wind anomalies.

 Some of the zonally asymmetric patterns of the SH circulation variability described previously appear to have experienced secular changes.
 For instance, M. Raphael (2003) suggests that the amplitude of the zonal wave 1 experienced a large increase and that the zonal wave 3 experienced changes in its annual cycle between 1958 and 1996.
 However, little is known yet about variability and trends of these patterns.